-To ensure efficient engine cooling, check the coolant level each day before riding the motorcycle, and top up the coolant if the level is low.
+To ensure efficient engine cooling, check the coolant level each day before riding the motorcycle, and top off the coolant if the level is low.

-The motorcycle is fitted with D2053 coolant, a year round, Organic Additive Technology (known as OAT) coolant when it leaves the factory.
-It is coloured orange, and contains a 50% solution of monoethylene glycol based antifreeze.
+The motorcycle is equipped with D2053 coolant, a year round, Organic Additive Technology (known as OAT) coolant when it leaves the factory.
+It is colored orange, and contains a 50% solution of monoethylene glycol based antifreeze.

-D2053 coolant, as supplied by Triumph, provides freeze protection to -40° C (-40°F).
+D2053 coolant, as supplied by Triumph, provides freeze protection to -40°F (-40°C).